 In August 2004, we entered into a license agreement for the use of certain central processing unit cores for product development.
 In accordance with the agreement, we are required to pay a license fee based on the progress of the project development and a royalty based on shipments.
 The initial license fee of \$100,000 was charged to research and development expense in 2004; no fees or royalties were paid in 2005.
-We also paid a license fee of \$200,000 in 2006 and expect to pay \$100,000 in 2007 under the agreement.
+We also paid a license fee of \$200,000 in 2006; however, no fees or royalties were paid in 2007.